Prenuptial agreement in Thailand

 Before the marriage in Thailand:

-- Contact your embassy in Thailand for the required official documents for marriage (among others for the statement that you are free to marry)
+- Contact your embassy in Thailand for the required official documents for marriage (among others for the statement of marital status that you are free to marry)

 - Prepare official translations of these documents (your embassy can advice in the procedure and documents, if it is not already on your embassy's or consulate's website)